BCLawLibrary/practical-ai-in-30-days/day-19-seeking-input-over-output.md

----
-day: 19
-title: December 19: Seeking Input over Output
-type: prompt
-shareType: image
----
 # Day 19: December 19: Seeking Input over Output
 **Finding Meaning with AI**

 Today we're taking a moment to explore two thought-provoking perspectives that challenge how we think about AI integration.
 Ethan Mollick, a leading voice on the practical use of AI, has written an insightful piece that captures a balanced, nuanced view of how AI can best support our expertise.
 His article, linked below, outlines scenarios where AI shines and where it falls short.
 This isn’t just a "how-to"; it’s a guide for *thinking differently* about AI.

 Meanwhile, Rhea Purohit encourages us to move beyond mere efficiency to find deeper meaning in our AI interactions.
 Their insights feel especially relevant now that we've spent time experimenting with various AI tools and techniques.
 Take some time today to read these pieces and reflect on how they might reshape your approach to AI partnership.

 ---
 🎯 **Objective:**